 There are neat and tidy communal ablution, laundry and washing up facilities.
 Two coin-operated washing machines and tumble driers are available in the main ablution facility.

-You are in walking distance of the Nature’s Valley beach.
+You are within walking distance of the Nature’s Valley beach.
 There is a restaurant and a small shop for basic needs on the other side of Nature’s Valley.

 Each Nature’s Valley has two single bunk beds.
 They have standard three-point electric plugs, microwave, kettle, and basic cutlery and crockery.
 The hut we stayed in was right on the riverfront, with the stilts of the balcony in the water!